 Changes to energy price cap

-Ofgem, the energy industry regulator, has announced that from Tuesday 1 October, the price cap on gas and electricity prices will rise by 10%.
-This means that the typical household that pays by direct debit will see their average annual bill rise to £1,717 a year for gas and electricity.
-This is up £149 from its current level, which has been in place since July.
+Ofgem, the energy industry regulator, has announced that from Tuesday 1 July 2025, the price cap on gas and electricity prices will fall by 7%.
+This means that the typical household that pays by direct debit will see their average annual bill fall to £1,720 a year for gas and electricity.
+This is down from £1,849 from April and is the first drop in a year.

 What is the energy price cap?